awslabs/gluonts/docs/tutorials/hyperparameter_tuning/hp_tuning_with_optuna.md

 )
 ```

-After specifying our estimator with all the necessary hyperparameters we can train it using our training dataset `electricity_train` by invoking the `train` method of the estimator.
-The training algorithm returns a fitted model (or a `Predictor` in GluonTS parlance) that can be used to construct forecasts.
+After specifying our estimator with all the necessary hyperparameters we can train it using our training dataset `electricity_train_sub` by invoking the `train` method of the estimator.
+The training algorithm returns a fitted model (or a `Predictor` in GluonTS parlance) that can be used to obtain forecasts.

 ```python